AkhilDeo/SoNLI/README.md

 Each example contains the dialogue snippet, targeting question, inference hypothesis, metadata indicating whether it arose from chain-of-thought prompting, model-produced supporting and opposing explanations, judge model scores, and Bayes-style posteriors.
 The human split additionally records the raw slider score (`human_annotated_score`) and explanation text supplied by annotators.

 Detailed field documentation and loading tips for the JSON files live in `datasets/socialnli/README.md`.

-## Source data and intermediate assets
-The FriendsQA dataset (Apache 2.0) provides the base transcripts.
-We filtered, augmented, and re-questioned these dialogues to foreground sarcasm/irony phenomena before soliciting inferences and annotations.
-Intermediate artifacts—including filtered transcript lists and augmented question sets—are documented under `datasets/socialnli_sources/`.

 ## Experiments
 ### Experiment 1 – Counterfactual explanation generation